zaxioms0/CrossBox/README.md

 Here are the connections neccesary:
 - Buck Converter -> Breadboard: positive goes to positive, negative to negative
 - Breadboard Power Rails -> D1 Mini: Positive to 5v, negative to ground
-- Printer Power -> Power Rails: positive to positive, negative to negatove
+- Printer Power -> Power Rails: positive to positive, negative to negative
 - Printer TTL -> Breadboard: ground to ground, RX to GPIO 16, TX to GPIO 14
 - Big Button -> Breadboard: positive to reset, negative to ground

-Your power supply should supply 12v into the Buck Converter and at least 3 amps.
+Your power supply should supply 12v into the buck converter and at least 3 amps.
-If you have a powersupply with 5 volts and 3 (or more) amps, the buck converter can be skipped.
+If you have a power supply with 5 volts and 3 (or more) amps, the buck converter can be skipped.

 # Disclaimer
 I am fairly new to this whole electronics thing, lots of things can (and probably will) be improved.